Blaine Barrilleaux Scholarship

 We spoke with him a mere month before he leaves for LSU, and while he’s excited to start this next chapter of his life, the change hasn’t quite sunk in yet.
 He says, “It keeps hitting me – I’m thinking, oh, I can’t wait, but then it’s so close.”

-The team at The Law Offices of Blaine Barrilleaux wish Joshua all the best with his educational and professional endeavors, and look forward to seeing what this amazing young man accomplishes.
+The team at The Law Offices of Blaine Barrilleaux wishes Joshua all the best with his educational and professional endeavors and look forward to seeing what this amazing young man accomplishes.

 Miah Walton – 2020

 Miah Walton was at home during the state lockdown when her mother called out that she had great news.
 “I was so excited to hear that I had won.
 I’ve never won anything at all before and this is a great prize; it’s the best feeling ever and I’m so appreciative.”

 Miah heard about the Blaine Barrilleaux scholarship through her Guidance Counselor.
 Despite her mom’s reassurances, Miah submitted her essay with little hope of success.
 “The prize money is a huge weight off our shoulders”, said Miah.
 “I’m going to put it towards my work-study, books, maybe gas for my car.
 I’d also really like to use some to help a couple of small businesses in my local community that are hurting because of the pandemic.”

 Miah has been accepted at Nicholls State University in Thibodaux, LA.
 She’s excited about her new classes, the people she will meet, and what she will learn.
 “From an academic perspective, it’s all about math and science for me.
 On the other side, I want to get my first job and manage my own finances.
 I want to feel how it is to be a real adult.”